medyassinekhlif/HotelManagement/README.md

 - The `.vscode` files (`launch.json` and `settings.json`) have been manually set up to simplify the configuration for JavaFX development and handle MySQL database connections.
-- If you encounter any other issues, feel free to raise an issue on the [GitHub repository](https://github.com/MedYessinKhlif/HotelManagement.git).
+- If you encounter any other issues, feel free to raise an issue on the [GitHub repository](https://github.com/MedYessinKhlif/HotelManagement.git). easier for JavaFX development and to handle MySQL database connections.